 WelcomeWelcome from Tom Purves, Chairman of the Royal Automobile Club

-The Run takes place on the first Sunday of every November and commemorates the Emancipation Run of 14 November 1896 which celebrated the passing into law of the Locomotives on the Highway Act, which raised the speed limit for 'light locomotives' from 4 mph to 14 mph and abolished the requirement for these vehicles to be preceded by a man on foot.
+In true tradition, the Run takes place on the first Sunday of every November and commemorates the Emancipation Run of 14 November 1896, which celebrated the passing into law of the Locomotives on the Highway Act.
+It was this Act that raised the speed limit for 'light locomotives' from 4 mph to 14 mph and abolished the requirement for these vehicles to be preceded by a man on foot.
 The early law required the man on foot to carry a red flag but that requirement was abolished in 1878.
-The Locomotive Act was still widely known as the 'Red Flag Act' and a red flag was symbolically destroyed at the start of the Emancipation Run, as it is today just before the start in Hyde Park.
+The Locomotive Act was still widely known as the 'Red Flag Act' and, to mark this milestone, a red flag was symbolically destroyed at the start of the Emancipation Run, just as it is today before the start of the Run in Hyde Park.

 I would like to express my thanks to our title partner Bonhams for their continued support.
 Their sponsorship over the years has been an invaluable contribution to the growing success of this very special event.
-We are also extremely grateful to our other supporters: supporting partner; Hiscox official partners; Gatwick Airport and Harrods, official suppliers; Abels Moving Services, Brighton and Hove City Council, Chopard, Hagerty Classic Car Insurance, Hattingley Valley, Honda Redhill and Gatwick, RAC Motoring Services: and manufacturer patrons; Renault for their valued support.
-My thanks also extends to all volunteers including the VCR Steering Group as without their time, effort and support this Run would not be able to take place.
+We are also extremely grateful to our other supporters: supporting partner; Hiscox, official partners; Gatwick Airport and Harrods, official suppliers; Abels Moving Services; Brighton and Hove City Council; Chopard; Hagerty Classic Car Insurance; Hattingley Valley; Honda Drift Bridge Group and RAC Motoring Services, and manufacturer patrons; Renault, for their valued support.
+My thanks also extends to all volunteers including the VCR Steering Group as, without their time, effort and support this Run would not be able to take place.

-Should you wish to spectate, take part or report on the event, this website aims to provide you with the most relevant and up to date event information.
-To stay abreast of the very latest news and event updates please follow our Twitter page and like our Facebook page.
+Should you wish to spectate, participate or report on the event, this website aims to provide you with all the relevant information you need.
+To stay abreast of the very latest news and event updates, please follow us on Twitter and like our Facebook page.